vyos/vyos-documentation/docs/configuration/system/syslog.rst

 .. cfgcmd:: set system syslog host <address> facility <keyword> level <keyword>

    Log syslog messages to remote host specified by `<address>`.
 The address can be specified by either FQDN or IP address.
-For en explanation on :ref:`syslog_facilities` keywords and :ref:`syslog_severity_level` keywords see tables below.
+For an explanation on :ref:`syslog_facilities` keywords and :ref:`syslog_severity_level` keywords see tables below.